jardiacaj/jardiacaj.github.io/_posts/2025-05-31-first-step.md

 It's an indictment of this age how much time we collectively spend on entertainment, especially on the phone.
 It's always present, always a tap away, to the point where we can [amuse ourselves to death](https://en.m.wikipedia.org/wiki/Amusing_Ourselves_to_Death).

-And at the end of too many days, I just felt tired and empty, with my brain echoing the noise I fed it.
+And at the end of too many days, we feel tired and empty, our brains echoing the noise we fed it.
 The colorful screen gets tapped, or the terrifying news get opened, once again, often without making a conscious choice.
 Yes, it's entertaining, even interesting and educational.
 Life is spent engaged in distractions engineered by others without our own interests in mind, with little meaning -- nothing learned actually sticks.

 The ability to focus fades away.